sarahliz24/srs-training-tracker/README.md

 # INTRODUCTION

 This application is developed to assist a manager in a busy clinical hospital environment, by tracking staff skill training, and allowing the user to query staff and skills as needed.

 Stereotactic Radiosurgery (SRS) is a highly skilled discpline.  in a busy Radiotherapy department it can be difficult to ensure enough staff are trained in the various sub-techniques (skills) of SRS, and to track who is trained in which area.
 Along with this difficulty there can be frequent challenges maintaining a suitable staff base to deliver treatment, particular due to factors such as covid, high staff turnover, and other unexpected staffing shortages, and a manager is often required to adjust staffing across various units at short notice.

 This application is designed to record the training of staff members in each or any SRS skill they are trained in.
 This acts as a training record for each staff member.
-This is also a daily tool for the person managing the skill mix of the department - if there is a roster shortage the user can search the app for available staff members to see if their skills match the need for the day, or search by staff member to see if an available staff member has the required skills.
+This is also a daily tool for the person managing the skill mix of the department - if there is a roster shortage the user can search the app for available staff members to see if their skills match the need for the day (with staff position displayed to aid in roster decision making), or search by staff member to see if an available staff member has the required skills.
 This can improve staffing decisions by providing the required information in an easy to access manner, and reduce stress as managers don't have to memorise what skill each staff member possesses (particularly in cases where the skill is not often applied clinically).

 # User Experience